kurgm/kage-engine/docs/classes/Polygons.md

 # Class: Polygons

-Represents the rendered glyph.
+Represents a rendered glyph.

-A glyph is represented as a series of [Polygon](Polygon.md)'s.
+A glyph is represented as a series of [Polygon](Polygon.md) instances.
 The contained [Polygon](Polygon.md)'s can be accessed by the [array](Polygons.md#array) property.

 ## Constructors